Transformation and Return to our Highest Selves

 In addition to holding a Friday night Shabbat celebration at the Rabbi's house or Torah study once a month, we come together to celebrate all of the major Jewish holidays with community celebrations in the Beyt Tikkun sukkah on Sukkot, on Chanukah with candle lighting and dancing and latkes, and a communal Seder on Passover, and enjoy cultural and educational outings.
 Memberships are offered at a sliding fee scale, so no one is excluded.

-- Wednesday, September 19th 9:30am: Yom Kippur Including Torah reading, Yizkor memorial service for our departed relatives-and anyone else in your life whom you wish to remember), Isaiah's fiery Haftorah, the late afternoon reading of the Book of Jonah at 5:45 p.m., and the concluding service Ne'ilah followed by a vegetarian pot-luck break-the-fast meal at 8 p.m.)
+- Wednesday, October 9th 9:30am: Yom Kippur Including Torah reading, Yizkor memorial service for our departed relatives-and anyone else in your life whom you wish to remember), Isaiah's fiery Haftorah, the late afternoon reading of the Mincha and the Book of Jonah at 5:45 p.m., and the concluding service Ne'ilah at 7pm followed by a vegetarian pot-luck break-the-fast meal at 8 p.m.)

 JOIN AS A MEMBER: